Sziszka90/FinanceApp.Frontend/README.md

 - **Responsive Design** - Mobile-first approach with breakpoint management
 - **Custom Theming** - Consistent design system across the application

+## 🧪 Testing and Quality

+All unit tests are run automatically in the CI/CD pipeline.
+Test coverage is checked in each build and is consistently above **50%**.
+Code quality is enforced using linting tools to ensure consistent style and catch potential errors.

 ## 🚀 Deployment

+### **Azure Container Apps**

+The application is deployed as **containerized microservices** on **Azure Container Apps** using GitHub Actions.

 **Deployment Flow:**